The Agent Intellect

-The Agent Intellect is the third studio album by Detroit post-punk band Protomartyr, released on 9 October 2015.
-The first single from the album, "Why Does It Shake" was released on 14 July 2015, along with the formal announcement of the album's title, release date, cover art and track listing.
-On 25 August the band released the second single for the album, "Dope Cloud". on 28 September the band released the third single for the album, "I Forgive You".
-On September 28, 2015 the album debuted on NPR First Listen.
+The Agent Intellect is the third studio album by Detroit post-punk band Protomartyr, released on 9 October 2015 on Hardly Art.
+Produced, recorded and mixed by Bill Skibbe at Key Club Recording in Benton Harbor, Michigan, the album was preceded by the singles, "Why Does It Shake?", "Dope Cloud" and "I Forgive You".

 The album is named after an ancient medieval philosophical questioning of how the mind operates in relation to the so-called active intellect, also known as agent intellect and other names.
+The album was released to widespread critical acclaim, increasing Protomartyr's exposure significantly, and placed highly on several critics and publications' end-of-year lists.

+Background and recording

+After touring extensively in support of their previous studio album, Under Color of Official Right (2014), the band wrote The Agent Intellect collectively at bass guitarist Scott Davidson's basement; a practice space the band collectively named the "No Bummer Zone".
+Frontman Joe Casey reflected: "We’d go over there a couple of times a week.
+I was still working as the doorman at a comedy club at the time.
+It was before we thought that rock’n’roll was gonna save us.
+I remember writing stuff pretty quick, and I do remember that was the first time we were like, ‘let’s really try to write different stuff, let’s try to experiment.’"

 Release

 Critical reception

 The Agent Intellect was met with positive reviews from contemporary reviewers.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 85, which indicates "Universal acclaim", based on 20 reviews.
 The Guardian critic Kate Hutchinson thought: "This isn’t spiky postpunk like their last album – it’s more unhinged: they’ve swapped hooks for a dirgy epicness, distortion bulldozes through, sometimes flaring angrily, punctured by driving, truly affecting drums.
 As poignant as those images of a decrepit Motor City, once brilliant, now decayed."
 Sam Lefebvre of Paste magazine described the album as "an album of spindly bass, needling guitar and economical drums."
 Lefebvre further added "And yet, with Protomartyr’s inventive ensemble flare, it sounds like much more."

 Kyle Ryan of The A.V.
 Club thought that: "The Agent Intellect is an impressive addition to the band’s small discography, and it hints that bigger, bolder work may lay ahead.".
 AllMusic thought that: "Protomartyr's music is smart without wearing its intellect on its sleeve, and physically strong enough to support the ideas lurking behind Casey's lyrics, and The Agent Intellect is an album that challenges both the mind and the body; if you're looking for further confirmation that Protomartyr are one of the smartest and toughest bands of their day, this album is what you need.".
 In a review for Rolling Stone, Zach Kelly thought that: this LP feels like a testament to perseverance, with world-weary humor and introspection providing flashes of clarity".